 Does Switching Back and Forth From Heat to AC Damage Your System?

 This is a mistake many people make.
 When the unit is in the cooling mode and the thermostat is calling for cooling, the outdoor unit is on.
-If you adjust your set point temperature higher to shut it off and then immediately dial the set point temperature lower it would call for cooling again and cause the compressor to lock-up.
+If you adjust your set point temperature higher to shut it off and then immediately dial the temperature lower it would call for cooling again and cause the compressor to lock-up.

 The reverse is also true.
 Should the cooling unit finish a cycle and shut down and you immediately go to the thermostat and set it lower, the equipment will attempt to come back on but the compressor will probably lock-up because the pressure has not equalized in the system.